Dog Bite & Animal Attack Claims in Michigan

 Even when strict liability is unavailable, a dog owner may be negligent if they:

-In Trager v Thor, 445 Mich 95 (1994), the Michigan Supreme Court held that duty depends on the dog’s propensity and the foreseeability of harm.
+In Trager v Thor, 445 Mich 95 (1994), the Michigan Supreme Court held that duty depends on the manner of control and the foreseeability of harm.

 Extended Liability: Custodians, Landlords, Property Owners

-In Hamade v Garza, the Michigan Court of Appeals held that a landlord who knew of a tenant’s dangerous dog and failed to act could owe a duty under premises liability/negligence.
+In Hamade v Garza, the Michigan Court of Appeals held that a landlord who knew of a tenant’s dangerous dog and failed to act could owe a duty under premises liability/negligence theories.

 Types of Recoverable Damages